weiks/quarters-unity-sdk/README.md

 ### Making Transactions
-You can charge user Quarters as well as reward your user with quarters using unified Transaction API call.
+You can charge user Quarters using unified Transaction API call sending a **negative price will make possible to take Quarters from the user's account**.
-**A negative price takes Quarters from the user's account.
-Positive price value reward user account with Quarters**
+In case you want to reward your user with Quarters your game will have to be granted please **ask for permissions in our [Discord channel 💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803)**.
+Once your game is granted you can use the transaction endpoint to send Quarters to your users sending a **positive price value reward user account with Quarters**.

 Please go to the [SDK calls to API documentation](/README-Api.md#making-transactions) for method description and a code example.